 Actor Denzel Washington says, “Without the Boys & Girls Club, I wouldn’t be where I am today, but more importantly, I wouldn’t be who I am today.”
-Every day after-school and during the sum-mer, we open our doors in 6 Sonoma County communities and say, Great Futures Start Here.
+Every day after-school and during the summer, we open our doors in 8 Sonoma County communities and say, Great Futures Start Here.

 Sonoma Academy is a premier independent college preparatory school (grades 9-12) that offers an important educational choice for high school students in the North Bay.
-As part of the civic infrastructure of Santa Rosa, it elevates the culture of Sonoma County and the opportunity it provides residents.
 Though Sonoma Academy’s campus is within walking distance to the homes of some of the most underserved families in the county, the reality of an independent high school or college education is an unattainable dream without sufficient funds to offset the costs.
 The founders of Sonoma Academy designated generous gifts to create a permanent scholarship endowment to provide access to qualified students based on their financial need, motivation, academic achievement, leadership skills, and desire to attend a four-year college or university.
-The endowment, together with funds from charitable events such as the Schulz Celebrity Golf Classic, enables Sonoma Academy to provide three million dollars of financial aid to nearly 60 percent of its families this year.
+The endowment, together with funds from charitable events such as the Schulz Celebrity Golf Classic, enables Sonoma Academy to provide three million dollars of financial aid to over 50 percent of its families each year.
 One hundred percent of the funds donated to Sonoma Academy by the Sonoma County Children’s Charities are awarded directly and immediately to these students, and have a profound impact on their lives and futures.
 Sonoma Academy and its families are deeply grateful to have been beneficiaries of the Sonoma County Children’s Charities.
 Since 2002 the donations from SCCC to the Sonoma Academy Scholarship Fund have provided 4-year scholarships to over 70 deserving students!
-Several years ago, thanks to a generous gift from the tribal government to the Schulz Celebrity Golf Classic, Sonoma Academy was able to award a 4-year Lytton Rancheria Scholarship, designated for a Native American student.
-Since it opened in 2001, Sonoma Academy has graduated over 500 alumni who have attended colleges and universities across the United States and Europe, many of whom return to settle in Sonoma County, to carry forward this legacy of support and opportunity for all Sonoma County families.
+Several years ago, thanks to a generous gift from the Lytton Rancheria tribal government to the Schulz Celebrity Golf Classic, Sonoma Academy was able to award a 4-year Lytton Rancheria Scholarship, designated for a Native American student.
+Since it opened in 2001, Sonoma Academy has graduated over 600 alumni who have attended colleges and universities across the United States and Europe, many of whom return to settle in Sonoma County, to carry forward this legacy of support and opportunity for all Sonoma County families.

 PDI Surgery Center, located in Windsor, is the only nonprofit organization in California providing restorative dental treatment under general anesthesia to children suffering from severe tooth decay.
 Our mission is to maintain a sustainable dentistry resource that will serve low-income children who need safe sedation for dental treatment, as well as providing prevention education and promoting oral health both at PDI and in the communities we serve.

-Children come to PDI with infections, blackened teeth that have decayed down to the gum line, thus requiring general anesthesia to perform surgical treatment.
+Children come to PDI with infections, blackened teeth that have decayed down to the gum line, and require general anesthesia to perform surgical treatment.
 Many of these children are in such intense pain that they develop anxiety and cannot sit still long enough to allow a dentist look at their teeth.
 A typical patient is a 3 years old with 14 to 18 cavities.
-Four percent of our patients are children up to the age of 21 who have developmental disabilities.
+Eight percent of our patients are children up to the age of 21 who have developmental disabilities.

 Santa Rosa Catholic Charities Family Support Center